GoosefleetEO/aa-structures/README.md

 - Structure browser with a detailed list of all structures owned by alliances / corporation, automatically synced with the game server
 - Structures include all Upwell structures, Custom Offices and Starbases / POSes
-- Structure notifications can be automatically forwarded to Discord channels as alerts
+- Automatically forwards structure notifications to Discord channels as alerts
-- Notification types include Upwell Structures, Moon Mining, Customs Offices, Starbases, Sovereignty
+- Notification categories include Upwell Structures, Moon Mining, Customs Offices, Starbases and Sovereignty
 - Automatically adds timers from notifications to Alliance Auth timerboard app (if installed)
-- Permissions allow configuring which structures are visible to a user
+- Permissions define which structures are visible to a user based on organization membership
 - Self-defined tags help to better organize structures
 - Interface for 3rd party monitoring of the services status